Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Iron is required to prevent and treat anemia.
 Iron deficiency is most common in menstruating women but also is commonly seen in children, pregnant women, and among people taking drugs that reduce stomach acid.
 Even mild iron deficiency may cause fatigue and impair learning, memory, and sports performance.
 Individual needs for supplemental iron vary and some forms may be better-tolerated than others.

 You must jointo get the full test results to help you choose the best iron supplement.
 You will get results for 12 supplements selected by ConsumerLab.com and for 8 others that passed voluntary certification testing, as well as information about three supplements similar to one that passed testing.

 In this comprehensive report on iron supplements, you'll discover:

-- Which iron supplements failed our review and which passed
+Which iron supplements failed our review and which passed

-- Which iron supplements provided the best value
+Which iron supplements provide the best value

-- Direct comparisons and quality ratings of iron supplements
+Direct comparisons and quality ratings of iron supplements

-- Iron dosage for specific applications, including anemia and unexplained fatigue
+Iron dosage for specific applications, including anemia and unexplained fatigue

-- How to take iron to avoid stomach upset and increase absorption
+How to take iron to avoid stomach upset and increase absorption

-- Concerns, cautions, and potential drug interactions with iron supplements
+Concerns, cautions, and potential drug interactions with iron supplements